What will my Abdominoplasty / Tummy Tuck Scar look like?

 - Like most scars, any scars that result after your operation will pass through several phases of healing.

-- If you’re caring for your scars properly, you will tend to notice a gradual improvement and reduction in visibility over time.
+- If you’re caring for your scars properly, you may notice a gradual improvement and reduction in visibility over time.

 - If you have concerns, make an appointment with your Surgery team.

-Which Surgeon should I choose for my Tummy Tuck?
+Which Surgeon should I choose for my Tummy Tuck (Abdominoplasty)?

-Do you know the difference between a Cosmetic Surgeon versus a Specialist Plastic Surgeon?
+Do you know the difference between a Medical Practitioner versus a Specialist Plastic Surgeon?
 Find out what they are.

 Read our Tummy Tuck or Abdominoplasty FAQs for more information.